UAMS Centers on Aging

-Developed by the Reynolds Institute at UAMS, the Arkansas Aging Initiative has developed eight satellite Centers on Aging throughout the state.
+Developed by the Reynolds Institute at UAMS, the UAMS Centers on Aging has developed eight satellite Centers on Aging throughout the state.
 No other state in the country has a similar network of health care and educational services for seniors.
 Through these Centers on Aging, every older adult in Arkansas can reach quality health care in less than 60 minutes.
 Educational programs are available for older Arkansans, their families, students, health care professionals and the general public in nearly every county in the state.

 SeniorNet‘s Little Rock Learning Center was established in 1994 by a group of nine volunteers under the auspices of ArkansasABLE.
 In the ensuing years the organization has grown to thirty-two volunteers, including nine instructors.
 More than 4000 students have benefited from their efforts in those years.

 SeniorNet of Little Rock was incorporated as a non-profit, all volunteer organization, in 1999 for the purpose of providing computer training to Seniors aged 50 and over, to enhance their lives and broaden their horizons through computer skills and use of the Internet and World Wide Web.
 It is sponsored by and made possible through generous contributions from the University of Arkansas for Medical Sciences Donald W. Reynolds Institute on Aging, Microsoft Corporation and AT&T.

 Classes meet on the UAMS campus in room 2156 of the Donald W. Reynolds Institute on Aging.
 Parking is free immediately in fron of the building, with entrance at Jack Stephens Drive.